Off-Belief Learning: Off-Belief Learning

 Equation \ref{eq:pi1} immediately suggests a simple algorithm for computing an OBL policy in small tabular environments: compute $\mathcal{B}_{\pi_0}(\tau^i)$ for each AOH, and then compute $Q^{\pi_0\to\pi_1}(\tau^i)$ for each AOH in `backwards' topological order.
 However, such approaches for POMDPs are intractable for all but the smallest size problems.

 In order to apply value iteration methods, we can write the Bellman equation for $Q^{\pi_0 \to \pi_1}$ for each agent $i$ as follows:

-where $\tau_{t+k}$ is the next history at which player $i$ acts and $\tau_{t+k}\sim(\mathcal{T},\pi_1)$ denotes that $\tau_{t+k}$ is sampled from the distribution of successor states where all (other) players play according to $\pi_1$.
+where $\tau_{t+k}$ is the next history at which player $i$ acts, $\tau_t \sim \mathcal{B}_{\pi_0}(\tau^i_t)$, and $\tau_{t+k} \sim (\mathcal{T},\pi_1)$ denotes that $\tau_{t+k}$ is sampled from the distribution of successor states where all (other) players play according to $\pi_1$.

-Now, how will we perform the Bellman iteration in Eq. \ref{eq:ob_bellman}?
-One approach, which we will denote \emph{Q-OBL}, is to perform independent $Q$ learning where each player uses $\pi_0$ as the exploration policy\footnote{In single-agent Q learning, the optimal policy is independent of the exploration policy, but that's not true in MARL.}.
+Now, how can we perform the Bellman iteration in Eq. \ref{eq:ob_bellman}?
+One approach, which we will denote \emph{Q-OBL}, is to perform independent $Q$-learning where each player uses $\pi_0$ as the exploration policy to play until time $t$ and use $\pi_1$ afterwards.
+We can then train $\pi_1$ at time $t$ but not other timesteps.
 This would guarantee that $\tau_t \sim \mathcal{B}_{\pi_0}(\tau_t^i)$.
 However in order to compute the value for playing $\pi_1$ in the future, we must simulate the transition $\tau_{t+k}\sim(\mathcal{T},\pi_1)$ by having the other players playing according to their current $\pi_1$.
 This is guaranteed to converge to the OBL policy (in the tabular case) as long as $\forall \tau^i\ \forall a\ \pi_0(a|\tau^i) > 0$, by the same inductive argument used in Theorems \ref{thm:unique} and \ref{thm:policy_improvement}, since $Q$ and $\pi_1$ at each AOH only depend on $Q$ and $\pi_1$ at successor AOHs.